Jusepe de Ribera - inv. 332

-After having lived in Rome for a year, in 1616 he moved to Naples, where he worked both for the Spanish nobility then ruling the city, and for churches and convents.
+After having lived in Rome for a year, in 1616 he moved to Naples, where he worked for the Spanish nobility, then ruling the city, as well as for churches and convents.

-This painting was depicted while the painter was decorating the Certosa of San Martino, and is considered as a masterpiece of Seventeenth century portraiture.
+This painting was depicted while the painter was decorating the Certosa of San Martino, and is considered to be a masterpiece of Seventeenth century portraiture.

 Although the precise identity of the Jesuit is unknown, the presence of a lion on which the man rests his hand suggests that he might have been a missionary.
 However, the lion is also part of Christ's iconography, and the animal could therefore be interpreted as a symbolic reference to the subject's membership in the Jesuit order.